South Florida Professional Tennis Instruction

 This is what I expect from your child…

-• Gifted intelligence…
+• Above-average intelligence…

-• An abundance of natural ability…
+• At least some degree of natural ability…

 • An exceptional attention span…